Content Marketing

 In Notion, each paragraph is considered a separate block.
 That block can be converted into a database, become a part of a kanban board, or be linked to a certain person.
 This is great for project and task management, but if you are just writing Obsidian notes-style drafts, it might feel like too much.

-Obsidian continues with plain text and markdown files.
+Obsidian continues with plain-text and Markdown files.
 You can still have headings and callouts, but every page seems like a normal document.
 For a lot of writers, that provides a more tranquil note-taking experience, especially when they only need to write notes or later publish notes with Obsidian Publish.

 Distraction-Free Writing & Daily Use